pontem-network/aptos-core/developer-docs-site/docs/guides/sign-a-transaction.md

   }}
 />

 Unsigned transactions are known as `RawTransaction`s.
-They contain all the information about how to execute an operation on an account within Aptos.
+They contain all the information about how to execute an operation on an account within Pont.
 But they lack the appropriate authorization with a signature or `Authenticator`.

-In Aptos blockchain, all the data is encoded as [BCS][bcs] (Binary Canonical Serialization).
+In Pont blockchain, all the data is encoded as [BCS][bcs] (Binary Canonical Serialization).

-Aptos supports many different approaches to signing a transaction but defaults to a single signer using [Ed25519][ed25519].
+Pont supports many different approaches to signing a transaction but defaults to a single signer using [Ed25519][ed25519].

-The `Authenticator` produced during the signing of the transaction gives authorization to the Aptos blockchain to execute the transaction on behalf of the account owner.
+The `Authenticator` produced during the signing of the transaction gives authorization to the Pont blockchain to execute the transaction on behalf of the account owner.

 ## Key concepts